Justinette2175/lighthouse-labs-classes/README.md

 ## Our task for today

-Our boss has asked us to simulate a food tasting robot.
+Our boss has asked us to simulate a washing machine.

 It should:

-1. Eat
-2. Count to 10 (letting the flavor seep in)
+1. Wash clothes for a certain number of spins
-3. Let us know what they think (ex.
-Screaming?)
+2. Let us know when it is done (ex.
+Screaming, Beeping, we pick the ringtone!)

 ## Step by step

-- [ ] Let's implement the taste food function based on our initial requirements (eat, wait, scream)
+- [ ] Let's implement a simple wash clothes function that does 10 spins and then screams "AAAAAAAAAAA"

-- [ ] Let’s implement a function called scream to store the scream itself, so we can scream whenever we want to.
+- [ ] Let’s implement a function called scream to store the scream itself, so we can scream whenever we want to and refactor initial function

-- [ ] Let's now refator that screamOnTen to replace the console log statement with the scream function

-- [ ] Now, let's make another robot food taster that gives a thumbs up at the end
+- [ ] Now, let's make another washing machine that warns us the cycle is over with a loud beep

 - [ ] What's the problem with this?

-- [ ] What if we want to count to any number (argument passing)
+- [ ] What if we want to set the wash cycle to another number?

-- [ ] How can we make a function that counts to 10 and then does something, anything?
+- [ ] How can we make a washing mashing where we can both pick the cycle and the ringtone?

-- [ ] What if we will never really need to reuse the scream or wink functions, and we don't want to store them in variables?
+- [ ] What if we will never really need to reuse the scream or beep functions, and we don't want to store them in variables?

 - [ ] Let's instead use the double arrow notation here

-- [ ] How would we modify our function so that it counts to any number we want and then does any action we want?

-- [ ] How would we modify our function so that it counts to any number, and then does two actions?
+- [ ] How would we modify our function so that it washes for however many spins we want, then warns us that it's done in two consecutive ways (beeping first, then screaming)?

 - [ ] Can we change the order of the arguments to that function?